 - Theresa S. Nowlin

-Notice of Annual Members’ Meeting: Kenneth L. Dyson, Secretary-Treasurer, was called upon to read the Notice of the 2015 Annual Members’ Meeting.
-Secretary-Treasurer Dyson reported that he duly certifies that the notice of the 2015 Annual Meeting of Members, along with member identification postcards, were printed and mailed to all members of record.
-Notification was received from the United States Postal Service in Waldorf, Maryland, that 131,562 notices were mailed on July 30, 2015.
+Notice of Annual Members’ Meeting: Kenneth L. Dyson, Secretary-Treasurer, was called upon to read the Notice of the 2016 Annual Members’ Meeting.
+Secretary-Treasurer Dyson reported that he duly certifies that the notice of the 2016 Annual Meeting of Members, along with member identification postcards, were printed and mailed to all members of record.
+Notification was received from the United States Postal Service in Waldorf, Maryland that 133,476 notices were mailed in July, 2016.

-Introduction of Board Candidates: In accordance with Article IV, Section 4.03, Mr. Bell advised the 2015 SMECO Nominating Committee met on Saturday, May 16, 2015, at SMECO’s Executive Building, Hughesville, Maryland, and nominated candidates for Board of Directors.
+Introduction of Board Candidates: In accordance with Article IV, Section 4.03 of the Bylaws, Mr. Bell advised the 2016 SMECO Nominating Committee met on Saturday, May 7, 2016, at SMECO’s Executive Building, Hughesville, Maryland, and nominated candidates for Board of Directors.
 Mr. Bell introduced the following Board candidates:

 Mr. Bell thanked all nominees for their interest and participation in the SMECO Board election process.